metashade/metashade/README.md

 In contrast, Metashade generates target code dynamically, during the execution of Python code, modeling the state of the shader being generated in objects called generators.
 This requires some idiosyncratic Python syntax but in return we get the full power of Python at generation time.
-Python's run time becomes the shader's design time, and it becomes a metaprogramming language, replacing mechanisms like the C Preprocessor, generics and templates.
+Python's run time becomes the shader's design time, and it becomes a metaprogramming language, independent of the target language and replacing mechanisms like the C Preprocessor, generics and templates.

 This offers the following benefits:
 * Easy-to-use metaprogramming.
 Imperative metaprogramming is possible (by comparison, C++ templates are a pure-functional language).